auleki/portfolio-app/notes.md

 - on work experience card, add neon to position on hover (https://daily-dev-tips.com/posts/css-neon-animation/)
 - add a switch for either email or phone number, based on the user's choice -for experience make each list item react to engagement..maybe shift the icon attached a little, make test bolder or whatver needs to be done
+- add an overboard form indicator for when the form is ready to go